The county of Oxfordshire is among the very best in the country at recycling and composting with a countywide recycling rate of over 58%.

 Landfill sites emit methane gas which is a greenhouse gas over 20 times more powerful than carbon dioxide (CO2).

-Landfill tax, which is paid on every tonne of non-inert waste landfilled, is now £86.10 per tonne.
-This means if we landfill 120,000 tonnes of municipal waste in 2018 we would pay over £10m in landfill tax alone.
+Landfill tax, which is paid on every tonne of non-inert waste landfilled, is now £102.10 per tonne.
+This means if we landfill 100,000 tonnes of municipal waste we would pay over £10.2m in landfill tax alone.
 Further increases in landfill tax are expected.

 Ardley energy recovery facility

 In March 2011 we awarded a 25-year contract for residual waste treatment to Viridor Oxfordshire Ltd. In December 2014 construction of the new £200m Ardley energy recovery facility (ERF) built by Viridor at Ardley in north Oxfordshire was completed and our residual waste is now burnt to produce electricity.
-The ERF will:
+The Ardley ERF:

-- treat 300,000 tonnes of waste per year – sufficient to treat all of Oxfordshire's residual municipal waste
+- treats up to 326,330 tonnes of waste per year – sufficient to treat all of Oxfordshire's residual municipal waste

-- divert at least 95% of Oxfordshire's residual municipal waste from landfill
+- diverts at least 95% of Oxfordshire's residual municipal waste from landfill

-- generate enough electricity for about 38,000 homes
+- generates enough electricity for about 59,616 homes

-- reduce greenhouse gas emissions by approximately 56,800 tonnes of carbon dioxide equivalent per year
+- reduces greenhouse gas emissions by approximately 56,800 tonnes of carbon dioxide equivalent per year

-- provide a visitor centre on site to allow schools and other groups to learn about sustainable waste management
+- has a visitor centre on site to allow schools and other groups to learn about sustainable waste management

-- provide a value for money solution for managing our residual waste compared to continuing to landfill
+- provides a value for money solution for managing our residual waste compared to continuing to landfill

 Our residual waste treatment contract has no minimum tonnage which means this is not a barrier to our continuing efforts to reduce, re-use, recycle and compost more of our waste.